collinberke/googleAnalyticsR/cran-comments.md

 0 errors | 0 warnings | 0 notes

----

-Submission to fix failing test on CRAN.
-Have removed tests and stopped examples running.

 ## Dependencies

-3 packages have googleAnalyticsR in SUGGESTS:

-* ganalytics (v0.10.7)
-* googleAuthR (v1.4.0)
-* ryandexdirect (v3.6.0)

-All were checked and found no errors, warnings or notes
+We checked reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+Found no errors, warnings or notes.